 It is a private limited company funded by its shareholders

-Fees charged to client are determined on a project by project basis, directly proportional to the estimated time taken to complete a given task plus consumable material cost.
+Fees charged to client are determined on a project-by-project basis, directly proportional to the estimated time taken to complete a given task plus consumable material cost.
 The service is provided on a non-discriminatory basis without pre-qualification of clients.
-Exceptions to this include but are not-limited to repeated or extended delays in payment or non-payment of fees, unreasonable or repeated delays in the supply of samples or certification information, any form of abuse or attempted bribery towards Company staff or its other clients, misuse of Certificates, logos and marks, failure to respond to requests for compliance.
+Exceptions to this include but are not limited to repeated or extended delays in payment or non-payment of fees, unreasonable or repeated delays in the supply of samples or certification information, any form of abuse or attempted bribery towards Company staff or its other clients, misuse of Certificates, logos and marks, failure to respond to requests for compliance.

 Agreement

-This agreement applies to all Certificates issued by the Company for Management Systems under
+This agreement applies to all Certificates issued by the Company for Management Systems under standard and regulations

+ISO 9001:2015 Quality Management Systems Requirement

+ISO 13485: 2016 Medical Device- Quality management systems requirement for regulatory purposes

+The Medical device Regulations 2002 (SI 2002 No 618, as amended) (UK MDR 2002)

+The General Product Safety Regulations 2005 (SI 2005 No 1803)

 Definitions